RushikaAnumula/MoneyTrail-AI-Agent-for-Financial-Investigation-Reconciliation/README.md

 Unresolvable	3
 Total	100

-The evaluation intentionally reports classification failures instead of hiding them.
+The evaluation reports the incorrect classifications as well instead of hiding them.

-Classification Errors

-The 8 incorrect classifications were:
+The 8 incorrect classifications are:

 Transaction	Actual	Predicted
 TXN-10007	Settlement Overpayment	Fee Mismatch